What is the most common cause of the airbag light?

 Common Causes of the Airbag Light

-• Faulty Sensors: The airbag system relies on sensors to detect a collision.
-If these sensors are malfunctioning or damaged, the airbag light may turn on.
+- Faulty airbag sensors: The airbag system relies on various sensors, such as impact sensors and occupant classification sensors, to detect the need for airbag deployment.
+If any of these sensors are malfunctioning, the airbag light will turn on.

 Is it OK to drive with airbag light on?